 - Pulse the blender an extra time if you don’t want to recognize the mushroom pieces; less time if you want bigger chunks.

 - I prefer cornstarch over flour–better texture, not pasty.
-More like what we’re familiar with out of the can.
+More like what we’re familiar with from the red can.

 - Well-drained canned mushrooms can be substituted for fresh.